Contra Entry Definition and Examples

 Contra entries are everyday business transactions that occur within an organization’s own accounts, usually involving cash and bank movements.
 Let’s understand what they mean, how to record them, and how they differ from regular journal entries.

-Contra Entry Meaning and Definition
+What is Contra Entry?
+Meaning and Definition

 Contra Entry